oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 ## Controlling Metadata for Subordinates {#controlling_metadata_for_subordinates}

-A Superior Entity can control the resolved metadata of a Subordinate Entity either by assigning metadata values under the `metadata` Claim in a Subordinate Statement, or by using the `metadata_policy` Claim as defined in [@!OpenID.Registration, section 6.1].
+A Superior Entity can control the resolved metadata of a Subordinate Entity either by assigning metadata values under the `metadata` Claim in a Subordinate Statement, or by using the `metadata_policy` Claim as defined in [@!OpenID.Federation, section 6.1].
 In the latter case, the policy applies to all Entities that are Subordinates of the Entity that sets the policy.

 This section specifies requirements and recommendations for metadata control in order to prevent unpredictable behaviour and to avoid metadata merge conflicts when chaining across federation contexts.